bahern82/band-website/README.md

 #### Safari

-The website was not tested in Safari due to the lack of access to an Apple device.
+Edge's developer tool's Safari emulation feature was used for testing.No issues were detected.The website was not tested in Safari due to the lack of access to an Apple device.